CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Ultimaker/PrinterSettings/_index.md

 image

-anything down to *10%* will be self supporting enough, although *20%* is reccomended for nearly every print. *70%* is the absolute maximum you need to go for a high strength print, however this should only be used if extreme strength is needed.
+anything down to *10%* will be self supporting enough, although *20%* is recommended for nearly every print. *70%* is the absolute maximum you need to go for a high strength print, however this should only be used if extreme strength is needed.

 ##### Infill pattern